 The goal of this program is to expose students to public policy from a comparative perspective.
 Comparative policy studies allow countries to learn from each other’s successes and failures and to better understand how cultural factors influence policy adoption and implementation.
 The course will be taught at USI for the first three sessions and the final session, but the rest of the class content and discussion will take place at the locations we visit abroad.
 These locations may vary.
-In 2014 we visited China and in 2015 we visited The Netherlands.

 The program is open to undergraduate and graduate students.
 Other applicants may be considered in the limits of space availability.
 To participate, a student must be enrolled in either POLS 465 or PA 565: Comparative Public Policy.